 So, she and her colleagues set out to fill this gap in research.
 They used MRI to detect signs of aging in the brains of 68 healthy people aged 59–84.

 The new findings were published in the journal Frontiers in Aging Neuroscience.

 As we get older, our bodies will go through significant changes.
 As for the brain, it, too, has a range of specific age-related signs that show our mental agility may start to decline.

-Previous studies, for instance, have shown that a decrease in gray matter volume is associated with mental and cognitive decline.
+Previous studies, for instance, have shown that a

 So, in the new study, Chey and team used voxel-based morphometry, which is a well-established method of analyzing differences in brain anatomy using MRI brain scans, and age-prediction modeling techniques to examine the changes in the participants’ gray matter volume.

 All the seniors were also invited to fill in a survey that asked them to answer questions about how young they felt.

 Specifically, they were asked if they felt younger, older, or just as old as their biological age.
 The survey also included questions regarding their cognitive abilities and self-perceptions of their health.

 The volunteers’ cognitive function was also evaluated using episodic and working memory tests.

 Overall, the participants who reported feeling younger than their biological age had better scores in memory tests.
 They were also less likely to feel depressed and felt more optimistic about their health.